SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 <img src={useBaseUrl('img/cse/insight-details.png')} alt="Insight details" width="300"/>

 1. **Actions.** The dropdown lists Insight Actions defined in your environment.
-2. **Close Insight.** Use this option to close an Insight.
+1. **Close Insight.** Use this option to close an Insight.
 When you click this option, you’re prompted to select an Insight resolution.
-3. **Delete Icon.** Use this option to delete an Insight.
+1. **Delete Icon.** Use this option to delete an Insight.
 You’ll be prompted to confirm your choice.
-4. **Status.** Current status of the Insight.
+1. **Status.** Current status of the Insight.
-5. **Assignee and Assign to me.** Shows the current assignee and allows you to assign yourself the Insight.
+1. **Assignee** and **Assign to me.** Shows the current assignee and allows you to assign yourself the Insight.
-6. **Entity.** The Entity the Insight fired on.
+1. **Entity.** The Entity the Insight fired on.
-7. **Severity.** Severity of the Insight.
+1. **Severity.** Severity of the Insight.
 Mouse over it to see an icon you can click to change the Insight severity.
-8. **Global Confidence.** The Global Confidence score for the Insight, if available.
+1. **Global Confidence.** The Global Confidence score for the Insight, if available.
+1. **Related Incidents and Triages**.
+Incidents and triages that are related to this Insight.
+1. **Create Incident | Add to Incident**.
+Create an incident for the Insight, or add the Insight to an existing incident.
-9. **Signal Data.** The number of Signals in the Insight.
+1. **Signal Data.** The number of Signals in the Insight.
-10. **Event Time.** The event time for the of the last Signal in the Insight.
+1. **Event Time.** The event time for the of the last Signal in the Insight.
-11. **Dwell Time.** The time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated.
+1. **Detection Time.** The time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated.
-12. **Insight Created.** When the Insight was created.
+1. **Insight Created.** When the Insight was created.
-13. **Tags and Create a Tag.** Displays any Tags that have already been assigned to the Insight, and a field for adding a tag.
+1. **Tags** and **Create a tag.** Displays any Tags that have already been assigned to the Insight, and a field for adding a tag.
-14. **Comments.** Displays any comments that have been made on the Insight, and a field for adding a comment.
+1. **Comments.** Displays any comments that have been made on the Insight, and a field for adding a comment.
-15. **Show Comments/History.** The controls allow you to switch between viewing comments, and viewing the Insight history, for example, when a tag was assigned to the Insight.
+1. **Show Comments/History.** The controls allow you to switch between viewing comments, and viewing the Insight history, for example, when a tag was assigned to the Insight.

 ### Signal visualization area